Skip to main content

 You can create a Stellar account for each user, but most custodial services, including cryptocurrency exchanges, choose to use a single pooled Stellar account to handle transactions on behalf of their users.
 In these cases, the muxed account feature can map transactions to individual accounts via an internal customer database.

-Note that we used memos in the past for this purpose, however, using muxed accounts is better in the long term.
+We used memos in the past for this purpose, however, using muxed accounts is better in the long term.
 At this time, there isn't support for muxed accounts by all wallets, exchanges, and anchors, so you may want to support both memos and muxed accounts, at least for a while.

 Pooled accounts